 Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Kansas City exposed to these hazards.
 See hazard sections below and check your address for details.

-Heat and precipitation risk in Kansas City, MO is very high.
-Drought risk is relatively low.
-About 54% of buildings in Kansas City, MO are at risk of wildfire, and the risk level for these buildings is significant.
-About 11% of buildings in Kansas City, MO are at risk of flooding, and the risk level for these buildings is significant.
+Heat and precipitation risk in Kansas City, KS is very high.
+Drought risk is significant.
+About 79% of buildings in Kansas City, KS are at risk of wildfire, and the risk level for these buildings is significant.
+About 12% of buildings in Kansas City, KS are at risk of flooding, and the risk level for these buildings is high.

 Fire and flood risk can vary significantly for individual properties within a city.
 Check your address for detailed heat, storm, fire, drought, and flood risk through 2050.